basespace/basespace-ruby-sdk/README.md

 The output will be:

-	URL for user to visit and grant access: https://basespace.illumina.com/oauth/device?code=<my code>
+	URI for user to visit and grant access: https://basespace.illumina.com/oauth/device?code=<my code>

-	Please visit the uri within 15 seconds and grant access https://basespace.illumina.com/oauth/device?code=<my code>
+	Please visit the URI within 15 seconds and grant access: https://basespace.illumina.com/oauth/device?code=<my code>

 Once the user has granted us access to objects we requested, we can get the basespace access_token and start browsing simply by calling ``updatePriviliges`` on the baseSpaceApi instance.